mwiti-m1k3/Sysadmin_Projects/README.md

 ### 🎯 The Goal

 The primary goal is to create an easily accessible resource for sysadmins to find, share, and utilize scripts and guidelines for common administrative challenges.
-We focus on simplicity and direct applicability, helping you automate repetitive tasks, maintain system health, and troubleshoot efficiently.
+We'll focus on simplicity and direct applicability, helping you automate repetitive tasks, maintain system health, and troubleshoot efficiently.

 ### ✨ What You'll Find Here